Greece Moments Greece Moments

 mykonos chora shopping gassen

-Somnium Jewelry Store: Art and jewellery gallery of a special kind, just behind the Paraportiani Church.
-Here you can find everything from minimalist to luxurious, from elegant to gothic.
-Friendly staff and interesting ambience in one of the striking houses right by the sea.
+Somnium Jewelry Store: A unique art and jewelry gallery, right behind the Paraportiani Church.
+Here you’ll find everything from minimalist to luxurious, from elegant to gothic.
+Friendly staff and an interesting atmosphere in one of the distinctive houses right by the sea.

-MykonosArtGR: Saimon and his wife offer handmade souvenirs made of flotsam and crochet goods in their small shop in a side street, original pieces and unique pieces at slightly higher prices.
+MykonosArtGR: Saimon and his wife offer handmade souvenirs made from driftwood and crocheted items in their small shop on a side street.
+Original pieces and one-of-a-kind items at slightly higher prices.

 little venice mykonos shopping tipps